Confidence sets in nonparametric calibration of exponential L\'evy models: Applications

 \subsection{Construction of confidence intervals and confidence sets}

 For $\sigma=0$ we define confidence intervals

-where $x\in\mathbbm{R}\backslash\{0\}$, $q_\alpha$ denotes the $(1-\alpha)$-quantile of the standard normal distribution and
+where $x\in\R\backslash\{0\}$, $q_\alpha$ denotes the $(1-\alpha)$--quantile of the standard normal distribution and

-with $\hat s (x):=2\sqrt{\pi}\delta(x+T\hat\gamma)\exp(T(\hat\lambda-\hat\gamma))/T$.
+with $\hat s (x):=2\sqrt{\pi}\rho(x+T\hat\gamma)\exp(T(\hat\lambda-\hat\gamma))/T$.
 We fix some arbitrarily slowly decreasing function $h$ with $h(u)\to0$ as $|u|\to\infty$.
 We denote by $\mathcal{H}_s(R,\sigma_{\max})$ the subset of L\'evy triplets in $\mathcal{G}_s(R,\sigma_{\max})$ that satisfy in addition

-The additional conditions are used to extend the convergence in the theorems to uniform convergence, see Theorem~\ref{uniform theorem}. \begin{corollary} Let $\sigma=0$.
-On the assumptions of Theorem~\ref{asymptotic distribution =0} and on the assumption that $\delta$ is positive and continuous
+The additional conditions are used to extend the convergence in the theorems to be uniform over all L\'evy triplets in~$\mathcal{H}_s(R,\sigma_{\max})$, see Theorem~5.1 in~\cite{soehl}, and to obtain \emph{honest} confidence sets meaning that the level is achieved uniformly over a class of L\'evy triplets. \begin{corollary} Let $\sigma=0$.
+On the assumptions of Theorem~\ref{asymptotic distribution =0} and on the assumption that $\rho$ is positive and continuous